Kyza/discord_selfbot/README.md

 - [x] `/snowstamp` - Lets you easily create a timestamp from an ID or a datetime.
 - [x] `/song_info` - Shows song information from a given link.
    - [x] Context menu supported.
+   - [x] YouTube song downloading supported.
+- [x] `/source` - Sends the link to the bot's source code.
 - [x] `/translate` - Translates text using DeepL.
    - [x] Context menu supported.
    - DeepL's API signup has been broken for me for the past few months, so this uses `thirtyfour` and `geckodriver`.